 Drain the potatoes in a colander, then scatter them on a large baking sheet to cool just slightly and completely dry out.
 Preheat the oven to 400F while the potatoes are resting.

 Now, we smash!
-I got this method straight from Bon Appetit - I've been obsessing over their videos recently.
+I got this method straight from Bon Appetit.
 I've smashed potatoes like this before using the bottom of a glass, which works well but takes time.
 Instead, grab a second baking sheet and put it over the potatoes, then press down to smash all the potatoes at once!

 Take the potatoes out of the oven - they should be crispy at the edges but still tender in the center.
-Drizzle them allllll over with the garlic butter, then back in the oven they go for 10 minutes.
+Drizzle them allllll over with the garlic butter sauce, then back in the oven they go for another 10 minutes.

 Taste a potato.
 More salt?
 Go for it.
 Scatter the parsley over the pan, and we're ready for action!

-The garlic just barely cooks, balancing creamy, salty, buttery potatoes that are just out of this world.
+The garlic just barely cooks in the warm butter, and the raw garlic flavor balances the creamy, salty, buttery potatoes that are just out of this world.

 I love these as alone with a side dish, particularly something that has a gravy - these chicken meatballs and gravy would be delicious with crispy garlic smashed potatoes on the side.